tesseract-ocr/tessdoc/FAQ.md

 Note that this example is a little obsolete.
 You will get better results having Tesseract produce one page PDF files in parallel, then splicing them together at the end using QPDF or similar.
+If you are running Tesseract 4, you can use the "fast" models.

 ## Windows: tesseract closes automatically right after launching